The 4 Most Common Types of Plastic in Cars

 The past few decades have seen a shift in automotive manufacturing, transitioning from metal and steel to molded plastic components, parts, and products.
-Our automotive thermoforming company in North Carolina is sharing why plastics are more prevalent in vehicles today and the four most common plastics used in car manufacturing.
+Our automotive thermoforming company in North Carolina is sharing why plastic in cars is more prevalent in vehicles today and the four most common plastics used in car manufacturing.

 Why Are Plastics Used in Car Manufacturing?

 Most people would say that steel and metal are being replaced in vehicles to lower costs, and that does play a role.
 Plastics are much less expensive to source and manufacture than metal.
-However, there are several other benefits to using plastics in vehicle manufacturing.
+However, there are several other benefits to manufacturing pieces for plastic in cars.

 Fuel Efficiency